compulim/docker-iisnode/README.md

 # Internet Information Services (IIS) with Node.js and iisnode

-This is a Windows container image.
+This is a Windows Container image.
 You can find the [Dockerfile](https://github.com/compulim/docker-iisnode/blob/master/Dockerfile) on GitHub.

 # How to use this image?

 ## Pull this image from Docker Hub

-> Make sure your Docker is running in [Windows container mode](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).
+> Make sure your Docker is running in [Windows Container mode](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

 Run `docker pull compulim/iisnode`, to pull the image to your local repository.